Dr. Christopher FashunAssistant Professor of Music

 Dr. Christopher H. Fashun is an incredibly diverse and versatile conductor and performer.
 At Hope College he serves as the director of orchestras and the music director of the Brazilian Music Ensemble, teaches applied percussion, and is an instructor of instrumental music education.

-Most recently, Dr. Fashun was a 2018 recipient of a U.S. Postdoctoral Fulbright Award in All Disciplines and will be living and researching Afro-Brazilian music in Salvador da Bahia in 2019.
-His project will focus on the dissemination of Afro-Brazilian music and culture in the city of Salvador da Bahia.
+Most recently, Dr. Fashun was a 2018 recipient of a U.S. Postdoctoral Fulbright Award in All Disciplines and lived and researched Afro-Brazilian music in Salvador da Bahia in 2019.
+His project focused on the dissemination of Afro-Brazilian music and culture in the city of Salvador da Bahia.

 In addition to his activities at Hope College, Dr. Fashun is an active guest conductor, clinician, adjudicator and percussionist.
 Notable engagements have included: